squibms/rsschool-cv/cv.md

 __GitHub:__ [squibms](https://github.com/squibms)

-## Junior iOS and Android Developer
+## Junior Mobile Developer

 I've been QA engineer for 7 years with hands on manual and UI and API automation expirience and now I want to move forvard and make transition to Mobile developer.
-I

 ## Experience